drand/website/docs/operators/drand-cli.md

 The generated key and all other drand state will be stored in `$HOME/.drand` by default, but this can be overridden with the `--folder` flag.

-The `--tls-disable` flag should only be used if intend to run an insecure test deployment without TLS protection.
+The `--tls-disable` flag should only be used if you intend to run an insecure test deployment without TLS protection.
 If either `drand` itself or a reverse proxy is providing TLS protection, the keypair must be generated with TLS set to the default of `true`.